-- 1. Be currently operating within the United States and/or its territories. - 2.
-Have admitted a minimum of three residents and have one active resident at time of survey unless state law requirements are different. - 3.
-Be licensed according to applicable state and federal laws and regulations, and maintain all current legal authorization to operate. - 4.
-Occupy a building in which care/ services are provided/coordinated that is identified, constructed, and equipped to support such care/services.

-- 5. Clearly define the care/services it provides directly or under contract. - 6.
-Submit all required documents and fees to ACHC within specified time frames.
+- 1. Be currently operating within the United States and/or its territories - 2.
+Have serviced a minimum of five clients/patients having three active at time of survey unless state law requirements are different. - 3.
+Be licensed according to applicable state and federal laws and regulations and maintain all current legal authorization to operate. - 4.
+Occupy a building in which services are provided/coordinated that is identified, constructed, and equipped to support such services. - 5.
+Clearly define the services it provides directly or under contract. - 6.
+Submit all required documents and fees to ACHC within specified time frames. - 7.
+Organizations seeking to earn accreditation with Distinction in Palliative Care that have fewer than 150 Unduplicated Admissions must have provided care for at least three (3) Palliative Care patients, two of which are active.